en de

 The WHO Child Growth Standards are based on the WHO Multicentre Growth Reference Study (MGRS), which generated curves for assessing the growth and development of children the world over.
 The MGRS collected primary growth data and related information from healthy breastfed infants and young children from diverse backgrounds and cultural settings, including India.
 After data collection (which spanned five years to create a database for children growing in their first five years of life), the data from the different parts of the globe were slightly but not statistically significantly different, meaning there were no significant differences in how children were growing, provided they grew up in an optimal environment.
 The WHO Child Growth Standards therefore depict normal early childhood growth under optimal environmental conditions and can be used to assess children everywhere, regardless of ethnicity, socioeconomic status, and type of feeding.
 There is no doubt that genetic factors influence individual height.
 A wide variation in height can therefore be observed among healthy, well-nourished children of any given age.
 The WHO Child Growth Standards consider this by allowing for a range of heights around the age-specific middle values in the growth curves.
 Children are considered stunted only if their height deviates considerably from the middle value defined for their age (that is, their height-for-age is more than two standard deviations below the median of the WHO Child Growth Standards).

 Globally, it is estimated that undernutrition is responsible for 45 percent of deaths among children under the age of five (Black et al. 2013).
-This figure is widely cited, including in UNICEF (2023), WHO (2022) and Ulahannan et al. (2022).
+This figure is widely cited, including in UNICEF (2023) and WHO (2022).
 In India specifically, the India State-Level Disease Burden Initiative Malnutrition Collaborators found that, “Malnutrition was the predominant risk factor for death in children younger than 5 years of age in every state of India in 2017, accounting for 68.2% of the total under-5 deaths,” (Swaminathan et al. 2019).
 In other words, malnutrition accounts for over two thirds of child deaths in India, exceeding the global average.

 Child mortality is included in the calculation of GHI scores for the following reasons: it reflects that death is the most serious consequence of hunger, and children are the most vulnerable; improves the GHI’s ability to reflect deficiencies of essential vitamins and minerals; and complements stunting and wasting, which only partially capture the mortality risk of undernutrition.